jedimatt42/ti994a-memtest/README.md

 # TI-99/4A Memory Expansion Test

-The purpose of this code is to run an expansion memory test from a TI-99/4A console that has nothing but a FlashRom 99 cartridge to test with.
+The purpose of this code is to run an expansion memory test from a TI-99/4A console that operates within an 8K cartridge and console scratchpad ram.
+The target memory to test is not used by the operation of the program.

 These are destructive memory tests... pre-loaded interrupt routines or RAM Disk content will be **erased**.